Oracle Licensing

 • On-Premises Licensing: Private clouds generally use the same licensing models as on-premises environments, such as processor-based or Named User Plus licensing.

 • High-Performance Clusters: Building high-performance clusters can significantly optimize licensing.
-Oracle-engineered systems, like Oracle Exadata, are designed for this purpose, offering high efficiency and scalability.
+Oracle-engineered systems, like Oracle Exadata, are designed for this purpose and offer high efficiency and scalability.

 • Consolidation: Consolidating multiple workloads onto fewer, more powerful servers can reduce the required licenses, leading to substantial cost savings.